Skip to content

 Public lake full public lake path implemented refreshed source coverage, row counts, censoring, and reproducibility metadata

-Public cascade current full-run state is xbrl_ratio_baseline non-degenerate comment-thread, amendment, and 8-K Item 4.02 tasks; AAER framed as severity-tail evidence
+Public cascade current full-run state is xbrl_ratio_baseline non-degenerate comment-thread, amendment, and 8-K Item 4.02 tasks; AAER framed as high-severity enforcement evidence

 Bridge overlap farr candidate overlap implemented coverage, multiplicity, reciprocal alignment, no silent many-to-many joins, and WRDS-preferred validation before final integrated claims